 The experiments described above are not fully systematic and cover only a specific parameter regime of excitation wavelengths, fluorophores and laser powers.
 However, anybody with a resonantly scanning two-photon microscope can easily reproduce these findings for any other scenario.
 Simply switch between high and low zoom settings and check whether the brightness in the center of the FOV changed substantially or not.
 Quantification of possible effects requires careful averaging, but a quick and qualitative confirmation or refutation of the above findings would be very easy to do for any experimenter.

 The experiments described above were carried out in the lab of Rainer Friedrich at the FMI in Basel.
-I’m thankful to Christian Wilms, who found these (negative) findings interesting and encouraged me to write them up after a discussion on Twitter that made me look again into this dataset.
+I’m thankful to Christian Wilms, who encouraged me to analyze and write up these experiments after a discussion on Twitter.